-We have audited the accompanying basic financial statements of the Louisiana State Employees' Retirement System (LASERS), a component unit of the State of Louisiana, which are comprised of the statement of fiduciary net position and the related statement of changes in fiduciary net position as of and for the years ended June 30, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Louisiana State Employees' Retirement System basic financial statements.
+We have audited the accompanying financial statements of the Louisiana State Employees' Retirement System (LASERS), a component unit of the State of Louisiana, which comprise of the statement of fiduciary net position as of June 30, 2023 and the related statement of changes in fiduciary net position for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Louisiana State Employees' Retirement System basic financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Louisiana State Employees' Retirement System, as of June 30, 2022 and 2021, and the changes in fiduciary net position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Louisiana State Employees' Retirement System, as of June 30, 2023, and the changes in fiduciary net position for the year then ended in accordance with accounting principles generally accepted in the United States of America.